github-developer/github-app-template/README.md

 ## Run the server

 1. Click "start-smee-and-server.bat".
 Two windows should appear.
 One for the smee-client and one for the Sinatra Ruby Server.
+This file can be used to restart the server too.
 3. View the default Sinatra app at `localhost:3000`.
 It should say `Sinatra doesn’t know this ditty.`

 The command-line windows should look like this: